 These are just a few of the many issues you need to consider before choosing your drop ship fulfillment partner…or you could just call Massood Logistics.
 They have been providing drop shipping services for major marketers for more than 60 years.

-They maintain four large, modern 3PL warehouse facilities in Central North Carolina with the latest material handling equipment operated by long-time experienced employees trained to handle fragile and valuable merchandise.
+They maintain three large, modern 3PL warehouse facilities in Central North Carolina with the latest material handling equipment operated by long-time experienced employees trained to handle fragile and valuable merchandise.

 They are bonded and insured, and their warehouse storage facilities serve the nation’s biggest names in ecommerce.
 Their five star Google rating was earned from decades of dedicated service, prompt delivery and satisfied clients.